Premik/blender_rhubarb_lipsync_ng/dev.md

 - Strip placement reorg should be possible to set/override on different levelson Individual cue? (mapping item)
 - Strip placement -add preset?
 Similar like the Render Properties / Light paths (button on the group)
-* Limit possible selection to armature and mesh-object only? (and not obj.library).
 * Add [speaker](https://docs.blender.org/manual/en/latest/render/output/audio/speaker.html) as an alternative to Sequencer audio clip
-* Rename capture_panel to something better? (sound setup?)
 * The scaled down icons (32x32) still hard to see.
 Pre-scale different set icons?
-* autoload.py - complete type-hints
 * Capture panel, optimize, store pref, props etc. directy on the self (same like self.ctx)
 * Verify the Dialog file is working
 * Add "null" cue type to indicate un-detected cues (those red longer than the limit)
-* `layout.prop(mlp, "actions_multiline_view") ` doesn't currently work.
-Should show regular action and shape-key action on two lines
 * Capture panel - add `crop` button to replace to crop too long cues and add x shape instead of them
 * Changel all labels cases to follow Blender style "Foo in Bar"
 * Add some simple blender sample file